False Aralia

 Galaxy

-The 'Galaxy' False Aralia is distinguished by its compact growth and slender, deeply serrated palmate leaves that range in color from dark forest green to a dramatic, nearly black bronze.
+Compact, with slender serrated palmate leaves from dark forest green to nearly black bronze.

 Castor